pi-optimal/pi-optimal/README.md

 - Integrates easily with **custom reward functions**, empowering you to tailor the agent’s objectives to your business goals.
 - Facilitates **multi-step planning**, allowing you to look ahead and optimize future outcomes, not just the immediate next step.

-If you find `pi_optimal` useful, consider joining our [community Slack](https://join.slack.com/t/pioptimal/shared_invite/zt-2w4z32qtt-Q7EdDvmSi9vWFCPb22_qVA) and give us a ⭐ on GitHub!
+If you find `pi_optimal` useful, consider joining our [community](https://discord.com/invite/dYjDmjanQf) and give us a ⭐ on GitHub!

 ---